O.J. Simpson's former agent will try to sell white Bronco on 'Pawn Stars'

 The Bronco will be showcased in an Aug.
 14 episode on the History channel.
 Pawn Stars personality Rick Harrison, who co-owns World Famous Gold & Silver Pawn Shop, told the New York Post: “It’s in amazing shape.
 I drove it around and it felt a little odd, but it runs great.”

-Mike Gilbert, Simpson’s former agent, has owned the vehicle for the past 22 years since buying it from A.C.
-Cowlings.
-Cowlings drove Simpson during the chase, five days after the murders of Simpson’s ex-wife, Nicole Brown Simpson, and Rob Goldman.
+Mike Gilbert, Simpson’s former agent, is the current owner, according to The Post.
+Al Cowlings drove Simpson during the chase, five days after the murders of Simpson’s ex-wife, Nicole Brown Simpson, and Rob Goldman.
 Simpson was later found not guilty in the 1995 murder trial.

-Gilbert had previously stored the vehicle at Alcatraz East Crime Museum in Tennessee.

 Simpson is back in the national headlines after serving nine years in a Nevada prison for participating in an armed robbery.
 He was granted parole last month and is scheduled to be released sometime in October.